 Complex Patient Ambulance Vehicle (CPAV) – Victoria.

 In Australia, rates of obesity are growing at an alarming rate and ambulance services must adapt their transport systems to accommodate this.
-In Victoria for instance, Complex Patient Ambulance Vehicles, CPAV for short are needed when a patient is in excess of 160kg (bariatric*), because normal patient transport vehicles, (usually a Mercedes Benz Sprinter) are deemed unsuitable.
+In Victoria for instance, Complex Patient Ambulance Vehicles, (CPAV) are required to transport bariatric* patients.
+This is because normal patient transport vehicles, (usually a Mercedes Benz Sprinter) are deemed unsuitable.

 In a world of highly regulated Work Health and Safety compliance, there is a greater need for this type of specialised vehicle, and crews are well-trained as such.